giovadg/statistic-parallel-opt/README.md

 > **Status:** Ongoing project.
 Core execution engine and first numerical kernels are implemented; additional kernels and features are actively being developed.

+## Requirements
+This project requires the boost library for random number generation

 ## Overview